Introduction

 Line 1

-The first line of a PowerQuery is typically a search query — whenever possible, include as much detail here to improve relevance.
-Combining this criteria into the first line (as opposed to using successive filter
+The first line of a PowerQuery is a standard DataSet search query — whenever possible, include as much detail here to improve relevance.
+Combining this criteria into the first line improves the performance of the overall query.

 For example, lines 1-2 of the original query can be simplified: